-The Islamic holy month of Ramadan begins tonight.
+The Islamic holy month of Ramadan begins on Monday 12 April.

 Ramadan is a very important time in the Islamic calendar, and Muslims all over the world will be preparing to take part.

 As with last year, Ramadan will be a bit different this year, as the coronavirus pandemic means there are restrictions on what people can do.

 Although communal worship is allowed across the UK, social distancing must be enforced and different households cannot mix indoors.

 This is because of worldwide 'lockdowns' which are helping to stop the spread of the disease.

 Read on to find out more about what Muslims traditionally do during this month, and why it is so important to them.

 During the month of Ramadan, Muslims won't eat or drink between dawn and sunset.
 This is called fasting.

 Fasting is important during Ramadan as it allows Muslims to devote themselves to their faith and come closer to Allah, or God.

 Fasting is one of the Five Pillars of Islam, which form the basis of how Muslims live their lives.
 The other pillars are faith, prayer, charity and making the pilgrimage to the holy city of Mecca.